-Examples of how ING encourages responsible behaviour and a healthy culture:
+Examples of how ING Bank encourages responsible behaviour and a healthy culture:

 - Introduction of ING's Global Code of Conduct, applicable to all ING employees. - Linking the Orange Code and performance management (coaching/appraisals).
 Both ING Bank employees and senior management are annually appraised on the behaviours stated in the Orange Code.
-Since 2022 there is also a link between the Global Code of Conduct and performance management as employees are required to sign off on the Global Code of Conduct and in the Netherlands to take the Banker's Oath. - The Whistleblower Policy process enables (anonymous) reporting via internal or external channels (in addition to normal reporting channels) on concerns about suspected or actual criminal conduct, unethical and undesirable conduct or other misconduct by or within ING. - Several tools have been developed by the Compliance department to support the organisation in safeguarding and further developing a sound risk and integrity-led culture.
-Important elements in this context are: - OCDM: a decision-making model and training developed on the basis of our Orange Code that supports ethical and well-balanced decision-making throughout ING. - The Risk Culture Programme: this programme includes monthly e-letters (with an illustrative compliance case), quarterly manager toolkits and intranet articles on current themes throughout the year.
-The goal of the Risk Culture programme is to strengthen and embed awareness on integrity and risk culture related topics, including e.g. balanced decision-making, data protection, know your customer (hereinafter KYC) and whistleblowing.
-In 2023, specific themes of this awareness communication were balanced decision-making, data ethics and speak up and listen up, taking action to create more awareness and lower thresholds for reporting concerns.
+Since 2022 there is also a stronger link between the Global Code of Conduct and performance management as employees are required to sign off on the Global Code of Conduct.
+Also, since 2015 all employees in the Netherlands take the Banker's Oath. - The Whistleblower Policy process enables (anonymous) reporting via internal or external channels (in addition to normal reporting channels) on concerns about suspected or actual criminal conduct, unethical and undesirable conduct or other misconduct by or within ING Bank. - Several tools have been developed by the Compliance department to support the organisation in safeguarding and further developing a sound risk and integrity-led culture.
+Important element in this context is OCDM: a decisionmaking model for dilemma dialogue sessions, developed on the basis of our Orange Code, which supports ethical and well-balanced decision-making throughout ING. - Corporate Audit Services has also embedded the risk culture approach in its existing audit process and is aligning its approach with the overall risk culture framework of ING.
+Results are reported to the Management Board Banking and Audit Committee of the Supervisory Board at least annually.